bcarpio/abap-platform-refscen-flight/README.md

 - `/DMO/FLIGHT_ANA` - contains the development objects showcasing a readonly scenario with an analytical table, used for in-depth data analysis and visualization (see [Developing Read-Only RAP Analytical Tables](https://help.sap.com/docs/abap-cloud/abap-rap/developing-read-only-rap-analytical-tables?locale=en-US)).
 - `/DMO/FLIGHT_COLLDRAFT`contains the development objects showcasing a collaborative draft scenario (see [Developing Transactional Apps with Collaborative Draft Capabilities](https://help.sap.com/docs/abap-cloud/abap-rap/adding-collaboration-capability-to-draft-enabled-managed-business-object?locale=en-US)).
-- `/DMO/FLIGHT_DRAFT` - represents the transactional app with <em>draft</em> (see [Developing Transactional Apps with Draft Capabilities](https://help.sap.com/docs/abap-cloud/abap-rap/developing-transactional-apps-with-draft-capabilities?locale=en-US).
+- `/DMO/FLIGHT_DRAFT` - represents the transactional app with <em>draft</em> (see [Developing Transactional Apps with Draft Capabilities](https://help.sap.com/docs/abap-cloud/abap-rap/developing-transactional-apps-with-draft-capabilities?locale=en-US)).
 - `/DMO/FLIGHT_HIERARCHY` - contains the development objects showcasing hierarchies in a read-only and an editable treeview scenario (see [Developing Apps with Hierarchical Data Structures](https://help.sap.com/docs/abap-cloud/abap-rap/implementing-hierarchical-view?locale=en-US)).
 - `/DMO/FLIGHT_LEGACY` The legacy package contains objects that are used for the unmanaged scneario to implement a brownfield scenario, for which the business logic is already implemented in legacy objects.
-- `/DMO/FLIGHT_MANAGED` - represents the transactional app with implementation type <em>managed</em> (see [Developing Managed Transactional Apps](https://help.sap.com/docs/abap-cloud/abap-rap/developing-managed-transactional-apps?locale=en-US).
+- `/DMO/FLIGHT_MANAGED` - represents the transactional app with implementation type <em>managed</em> (see [Developing Managed Transactional Apps](https://help.sap.com/docs/abap-cloud/abap-rap/developing-managed-transactional-apps?locale=en-US)).
-- `/DMO/FLIGHT_READONLY` - represents a read-only list reporting app (see [Developing Read-Only List Reporting Apps]([https://help.sap.com/docs/BTP/923180ddb98240829d935862025004d6/504035c0850f44f787f5b81e35791d10.html](https://help.sap.com/docs/abap-cloud/abap-rap/developing-read-only-list-reporting-apps?locale=en-US)).
+- `/DMO/FLIGHT_READONLY` - represents a read-only list reporting app (see [Developing Read-Only List Reporting Apps]([https://help.sap.com/docs/BTP/923180ddb98240829d935862025004d6/504035c0850f44f787f5b81e35791d10.html](https://help.sap.com/docs/abap-cloud/abap-rap/developing-read-only-list-reporting-apps?locale=en-US))).
 - `/DMO/FLIGHT_REUSE` The reuse package contains a package for the supplement business object `/DMO/FLIGHT_REUSE_SUPPLEMENT`, which is reused in the other development scenarios.
 The reuse package also contains the package `/DMO/FLIGHT_REUSE_CARRIER`, which contains a mulit-inline-edit scenario for maintaining carrier data (see [Developing Transactional Apps with Multi-Inline-Edit Capabilities](https://help.sap.com/docs/abap-cloud/abap-rap/developing-transactional-apps-with-multi-inline-edit-capabilities?locale=en-US)).
 Lastly, the reuse package contains the package `/DMO/FLIGHT_REUSE_AGENCY` which incorporates a business object for administering agency master data, including the possibility of maintaining Large Objects.
-The business object is extensibility-enabled as described in the RAP extensibility guide (see [Extend](https://help.sap.com/docs/abap-cloud/abap-rap/extend?locale=en-US).
+The business object is extensibility-enabled as described in the RAP extensibility guide (see [Extend](https://help.sap.com/docs/abap-cloud/abap-rap/extend?locale=en-US)).
 This extensibility guide also contains examples on how to develop extensions for the business object.
 These code examples are contained in sub packages of the `/DMO/FLIGHT_REUSE_AGENCY` package.
-- `/DMO/FLIGHT_UNMANAGED` - represents the transactional app with implementation type <em>unmanaged</em> (see [Developing Unmanaged Transactional Apps](https://help.sap.com/docs/abap-cloud/abap-rap/developing-unmanaged-transactional-apps?locale=en-US).
+- `/DMO/FLIGHT_UNMANAGED` - represents the transactional app with implementation type <em>unmanaged</em> (see [Developing Unmanaged Transactional Apps](https://help.sap.com/docs/abap-cloud/abap-rap/developing-unmanaged-transactional-apps?locale=en-US)).
 - `/DMO/FLIGHT_XBO` - contains the development objects showcasing a transactional application with two draft enabled business objects connected via <em>with cross associations</em> and <em>Draft Scope</em> capabilities (see [Developing Cross-BO Scenarios with Draft Scope](https://help.sap.com/docs/abap-cloud/abap-rap/developing-transactional-apps-with-draft-enabled-cross-bo-capabilities?locale=en-US)).

-NOTE: The service bindings of the develop scenarios are imported with the warning: `To enable activation of local service endpoint, generate service artifacts`.
+> ℹ️ The service bindings of the develop scenarios are imported with the warning: `To enable activation of local service endpoint, generate service artifacts`.

 ## Configuration